-How much disruption would be caused has been argued among researchers.
-Some hold that many volcanic "hotspots" and even flood basalts were triggered by antipodal effects,3 while others find the energy reaching the antipode to be insufficient to cause volcanism.4 Disrupted terrain, and possibly volcanism, are thought to have been found antipodal to large impact craters on the Moon, Mars, and Mercury.13,15
+How much disruption would be caused has been debated among researchers.
+Some argue that volcanic "hotspots" and even flood basalts could be triggered by antipodal effects,3 while others find the energy reaching the antipode to be insufficient to cause volcanism.4 Disrupted terrain, and possibly volcanism, are thought to have been found antipodal to large impact craters on the Moon, Mars, and Mercury.13,15

-The Bonin-Mariana and Tonga-Kermadec Trenches override Pacific crust from west to east, and are interpreted in the Shock Dynamics model to be halves of a frozen crustal wave launched eastward from the front of the oblique impact.
+2) The Bonin-Mariana and Tonga-Kermadec Trenches override Pacific crust from west to east, and are interpreted in the Shock Dynamics model to be halves of a frozen crustal wave launched eastward from the front of the oblique impact.

-In the next picture, the white dot is the exact antipode of the Shock Dynamics crater north of Madagascar.
+In the next picture, the dot is the exact antipode of the Shock Dynamics crater north of Madagascar.
 The gray shape is the South Pacific Superswell.1 The highest terrain, up to 680 meters, is in the dark gray part of the lower portion.
-The Superswell is slightly closer to the crater, consistent with the oblique simulation.
+The Superswell is slightly closer to the impact crater, consistent with the oblique simulation.